-Students in the Family Ecology major and Textiles and Clothing major (see §§34.10.3 and 34.10.4) may complete a minor in International Development.
+Students in the Family Ecology major (see §34.10.3) may complete a minor in International Development, which focuses on international issues and events related to economics, health, human rights, and politics, with a particular emphasis on developing countries.
 See §34.1(3) and Note.